abdfaizaan/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

    ![](../media/dev-01.png)

-### Virtual Machine & Lab Guide
+## Virtual Machine & Lab Guide

 Your virtual machine is your workhorse throughout the workshop.
 The lab guide is your roadmap to success.